Concrete Sealer

 Concrete sealers perform as water repellents—preventing water and chlorides from penetrating the concrete.

 Applied to concrete, sealers essentially perform as water repellents, eliminating or reducing the penetration of water and soluble contaminants, such as chlorides, into the porous concrete layer.
 Sealers are generally intended for use in above-grade applications where concrete is frequently exposed to moisture.
 Good examples of areas with sealed concrete are parking decks or other exterior concrete surfaces where thicker film coatings are not desired.
-Ideal concrete surfaces to be sealed may also include block and masonry walls.
+Other typical concrete surfaces that are sealed include block and masonry walls.

 Sealers consist of a variety of types, but silicon-based materials are most frequently used.
 Other sealer types include linseed oil solutions (diluted with solvents), as well as acrylic, epoxy, and polyurethane materials.